 Pipeline Leak Detection

 Environmental monitoring information is used by many people to make informed decisions about the environment.
-Timely and effective responses to environmental emergencies, such as a oil pipeline leak, are impossible without adequate information.
+Timely and effective responses to environmental emergencies, such as an oil pipeline leak, are impossible without adequate information.
 Hydrophones can be used as acoustic leak detectors because they identify the sound or vibration induced by water escaping from pipelines under pressure.
 When pressurized water leaks from a pipe it creates a sound or an acoustic signal that can travel through both the pipe wall and the water column in the pipeline.
+Powerpoint Presentation on Pipeline Leak Detection Using The icListen Smart Hydrophone

 The procurement and timely evaluation of instrumentation data are primary prerequisites for determining the conditions of dams.
 Portable instruments, such as hydrophones, have been useful in the investigation of deficiencies in dams and have been used effectively to locate leaks.
 Hydrophones have been particularly useful in measuring leakage through the concrete facings of rockfall embankments where the disruption of the slab joints, or cracks in panels, were primary sources of leakage.
 The test involves the comparison between background sound intensity with intensity measured in the vicinity of leaks.
 The hydrophone can be lowered off the side of a boat located over the points of the suspected leakage.